 Students may apply for transfer by the mid-semester break in the semester when the last of the six required courses will be completed.
 In the case of courses in progress, the midsemester grades will be used in the QPA calculation.
 The decision to allow transfer will be made by committee based on the student’s academic performance (in the specified courses and in their courses overall if necessary), additional involvement in SCS and other computing-related activities, and availability of space in the student’s class level.
 Students should consult the SCS Undergraduate office for complete information concerning minimum requirements, instructions and deadlines.

 Transfer to the Computational Biology program is not guaranteed, and students should continue to make progress in their current major and discuss their plans with their academic advisor carefully in the event that a transfer is not possible.
-Before submitting a transfer request, students should first make an appointment with our Assistant Dean, Tom Cortina, for an initial evaluation.
+Before submitting a transfer request, students should first make an appointment with our Assistant Department Head for Education, Phillip Compeau, for an initial evaluation

 For Students Transferring from Outside CMU